terminatorul/NvStrapsReBar/README.md

 * enable ReBAR in UEFI Setup if the motherboard supports it.
 Otherwise enable "Above 4G Decoding" and disable CSM
 * run `NvStrapsReBar.exe` as Administrator to enable the new BAR size, by following the text-mode menus.
 If you have a recent motherboard, you only need to input `E` to Enable ReBAR for Turing GPUs, then input `S` to save the new driver configuration to EFI variable.
 For older motherboards without ReBAR, you also need to input `P` and set BAR size on the PCI side (motherboard side).
 * reboot after saving the menu options.
-* for older motherboards without ReBAR, if you want to load default UEFI settings again, or disable Above 4G Decoding / enable CSM, you need to  disable ReBAR first in `NvStrapsReBar.exe`.
-Or you can manually set back the current year in UEFI Setup.
+* if you make changes in UEFI Setup, `NvStrapsReBar` will be disabled automatically and you need to re-enable it.
+Same if you manually set back the current year in UEFI Setup (can be used to disable NvStrapsReBar without booting to Windows).
-* same issue if you make hardware changes like adding or changing a GPU: you have to disable ReBAR first.
+* if you make hardware changes like adding or changing a GPU: you have to disable ReBAR first.
 The reason is NvStrapsReBar depends on the GPU BAR0 address to enable ReBAR, and system firmware changes the allocated address for BAR0 when hardware is changed or settings in UEFI Setup are changed.

 ### Warning
-* Disable NvStrapsReBar before making changes in UEFI Setup, and before making hardware changes like adding a second GPU.
+* Disable NvStrapsReBar before making hardware changes like adding a second GPU.

 ![image](https://github.com/terminatorul/NvStrapsReBar/assets/378924/21da2dc9-82be-4ac6-8e60-2f61bd619f0a)